Chris Trousdale

-Christopher Ryan Pask (June 11, 1985 – June 2, 2020) known professionally as Chris Trousdale, was an American singer, dancer and actor.
-He was a member of The Broadway Kids and the boy band Dream Street, working with Jesse McCartney, Frankie J. Galasso, Gregory Raposo, and Matt Ballinger.
+Christopher Ryan Pask (June 11, 1985 – June 2, 2020), known professionally as Chris Trousdale, was an American singer, dancer and actor.
+He was a member of The Broadway Kids and the boy band Dream Street, working with Jesse McCartney, Frankie J. Galasso, Greg Raposo, and Matt Ballinger.

 Early life

 Trousdale was the son of Helena Pask Trousdale and her first husband William Sakelson.
 His parents divorced and his mother remarried Wayne Trousdale.
 His stepfather's name became his stage name.